TuringLang/Turing.jl/docs/src/using-turing/autodiff.md

 To switch between the different AD backends, one can call function `Turing.setadbackend(backend_sym)`, where `backend_sym` can be `:forwarddiff` (`ForwardDiff`), `:tracker` (`Tracker`), `:zygote` (`Zygote`) or `:reversediff` (`ReverseDiff.jl`).
 When using `ReverseDiff`, to compile the tape only once and cache it for later use, the user has to call `Turing.setrdcache(true)`.
 However, note that the use of caching in certain types of models can lead to incorrect results and/or errors.
 Compiled tapes should only be used if you are absolutely certain that the computation doesn't change between different executions of your model.
-Thus, e.g., in the model definition and all im- and explicitly called functions in the model all loops should be of fixed size and and `if`-statements should always execute the same branches.
+Thus, e.g., in the model definition and all im- and explicitly called functions in the model all loops should be of fixed size and `if`-statements should always execute the same branches.
 For instance, `if`-statements with conditions that can be determined at compile time or conditions that depend only on the data will always execute the same branches during sampling (if the data is constant throughout sampling and, e.g., no mini-batching is used).
 However, `if`-statements that depend on the model parameters can take different branches during sampling and hence the compiled tape might be incorrect.
-Thus you must not use compiled tapes when your model makes decisions based on the model parameters.
+Thus you must not use compiled tapes when your model makes decisions based on the model parameters, and you should be careful if you compute functions of parameters that those functions do not have branching which might cause them to execute different code for different values of the parameter.

 ## Compositional Sampling with Differing AD Modes